kdeldycke/awesome-engineering-team-management/readme.md

 - [It's Not Sabotage, They're Drowning](https://shermanonsoftware.com/2019/11/15/its-not-sabotage-theyre-drowning/) - Some kind of push backs shouldn't be interpreted as intentional sabotage, but as drowning people sinking the lifeboat in an attempt to save themselves.

 - “Community already exists, you just create a communication platform for it” ([source](https://news.ycombinator.com/item?id=21828666)) - Or why trying to create a community from the ground up might not be the right way of looking at things: a better and more subtle strategy would be to empowers the already existing channels and make them visible.

-- [OpenTeams](https://openteam.info) - “Teams can visualize their network of interactions, and also, cross this data with information on a teams demographic, professional, and psychological characteristics.”
-As manager, make sure these metrics bring positive outcome to the team.
-It is easy to have them instrumentalized for political reasons.

 ## Engineering